 I’ve used it, and I love it, and there’s realistically nothing wrong with it.

-Faulk’s has been supplying duck calls for decades and has plenty of repeat customers, but the funny thing is that it’s usually because they lost their old call, not because it stopped working.
+Faulk’s has been supplying high-quality duck calls for decades and has plenty of repeat customers.
+But the funny thing is that it’s usually because they lost their old call, not because it stopped working.